MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-connect-apps.md

 You can now develop the integration using your favorite development tool.

 ## How do I get my Connect app published in AppSource?
 To ease your journey, from the initial idea submission to the final publication, we have created a guide that you can lean on throughout the process of bringing your Connect app to Microsoft AppSource.
-The guide consists of 3 documents that outlines all the steps that must be taken to get your app to go live on the platform.
-You need to complete the steps in the given order to pass the different validation stages and getting your app published on AppSource (see steps below):
+The guide consists of a set of documents outlining the steps to take to get your app go live on the platform.
+You must complete the following steps in the given order to pass the different validation stages and get your app published on AppSource:

-Get the prerequisites in place & Develop the technical aspects of your Connect app
+1. Get the prerequisites in place & Develop the technical aspects of your Connect app  <!-- note about this - how many steps?>
-Needs to be build (combo of original doc 1. and 2.1) Develop the marketing aspects of your app
+2. Develop the marketing aspects of your app
-Publish your app.
+3. Publish your app.

 Learn more about each step here: [aka.ms/BusinessCentralApps]().